mabdinur/starterprojectspring/README_FULL.md

 FirstService will send a GET request to SecondService to get the current time.
 FirstService will return SecondSerivce's time and it will append a message.

-### Tutorial  1: Manual Instrumentation with Java SDK
+## Section 1: Manual Instrumentation with Java SDK

-#### Setup FirstService spring project:
+### Setup FirstService:

 1. Ensure OpenTelemetry dependencies are included
 2. Ensure an OpenTelemetry Tracer is configured
-3. Ensure a SpringBoot main class was created by the Spring initializer
+3. Ensure a Spring Boot main class was created by the Spring initializer
 4. Create a RestController for FirstService
 5. Start a span to wrap the FirstServiceController
 6. Configure HttpUtils.callEndpoint to inject span context into request.
 This is key to propagate the trace to the SecondService